Scaled Composites 437: Development

 The Model 437 first began as a loyal wingman drone in 2021, based on Scaled Composites earlier Model 401.
 A key aspect of the program was the exploration of an "attritable aircraft", in which aircraft cost is minimized to effectively provide a semi-expendable package, which can be easily replaced.
-Crucially, an attritable aircraft does not need to fulfil all aspects of a conventional combat aircraft, but rather acts as a force multiplier for another parent aircraft.
+Crucially, an attritable aircraft does not need to perform all functions of a conventional combat aircraft, but rather acts as a force multiplier for another parent aircraft.
 In line with this, Northrop proposed that the aircraft cost per unit could be as low as $5-6 million USD if the aircraft was put into serial production.

 Development on the Model 437 pioneered the Digital Pathfinder project, in which legacy design technologies were replaced with emerging technologies, overhauling the design process to reduce overall cost and time of development whilst necessitating less reworking.
 As a result, engineering rework was cut down from 15 to 20% to less than 1%, with the time between commencement of design and first flight only 21 months.

 As part of the Digital Pathfinder project, Northrop Grumman used plasma arc directed energy disposition in the construction of the wing's titanium structural brackets, the first application on a defense aircraft to fly, whilst reducing the need for hard tooling and improving quality.
 The use of this process reduced cost by 30 percent compared to traditional methods.